AbayGERDToken/AbayGERDToken.github.io/README.md

 4. Create a pull request against the main branch of this repository.
 5. Wait for your pull request to be reviewed and merged.

-Please ensure your changes are relevant and adhere to the project's guidelines.
+Please ensure your changes are relevant and adhere to this project.

 ## License